 Innovative ideas are crafted every day but fail to capture the market as anticipated.
 Preliminary market research and understanding is key to the success of your startup.
 It provides valuable insights into the market share, number of competitors, consumer personas, financial margins, etc.

-If your organization plans to penetrate an opportunistic market but fails to capture any user data, interest, or engagement, investors will easily sniff out the lack of preparedness and as a result, might decline to fund at that junction.
+If your organizational goals are to penetrate an opportunistic market but fails to capture any user data, interest, or engagement, investors will easily sniff out the lack of preparedness and as a result, might decline to fund at that junction.

 You will need to present a robust understanding of the intended market.

-These are a few of the many questions you will need to prepare insightful answers for.
+These are a few of the many questions you should ask about your startup and will need to prepare insightful answers for the investment decision making process.

 For existing or long-standing markets, you’ll need to persuade investors how your business differs from others or what added value your organization can offer that others cannot.
 For new or emerging markets, you’ll need to provide supporting data that reaffirms the market growth, sustainability, and driving factors.